 The scientific fact is this:

-Minerals contained within water will deposit themselves into automotive paint, if allowed to sit on paint long enough.
+The minerals (mostly calcium & magnesium) contained within water will deposit themselves into automotive paint, if allowed to sit on paint long enough.

 This is because the primary factors that most influence: